 - Subsequent PPR beneficiary of a discretionary trust or unit trust scheme

-You may make your nomination at any time, however it will only take affect from the tax year that you lodge it with us.
-If, for that tax year, you have already paid land tax on the affected land you may be eligible for a refund.
+Although you can make your nomination at any time, it will only take affect from the tax year that you lodge it with us.
+If, for that tax year, you have already paid land tax on the affected land, you may be eligible for a refund.

 - You can only nominate one PPR beneficiary per trust,

 - The nomination of a PPR beneficiary will provide a concession (not an exemption) on the amount of tax payable by the trustee on the PPR land,